 Road trip!
-How to find the best places for dark sky night photos | Photofocus
+How to find the best places for dark sky night photos

 About the photo

 This is the photo that I planned, which I’ve called “Door to Infinity.”
-As you can see, I achieve my vision, managing to create a photo looking up, the arch framing the magnificent Milky Way.
-I discovered why I had never seen a photo like this before.
+As you can see, I achieved my vision.
+This is an image looking up, the arch framing the magnificent Milky Way.

+But I also discovered why I had never seen a photo like this before.
 At night, it is terrifying to be perched on a ledge below this.
-You can slip and fall into a large rocky “bowl” or have your equipment slide down, ensuring certain ruin for either.
+You can slip and fall into a large rocky “bowl.”
+Or you can have your equipment slide down, ensuring certain ruin for either.
 I can safely say that although I am happy to have created the photo, I will never do that again.

-I “light painted” the arch with a small Streamlight LED flashlight to keep it from appearing as a silhouette.
-I created this in June 2014, before the Park banned “light painting” at night.
+For this photo, I “light painted” the arch with a small Streamlight LED flashlight.
+This was done to keep it from becoming a silhouette.
+To do this, I had to walk back and forth between the scary ledge to higher ground.
+Please note that I photographed this June 2014, before the Park banned “light painting” at night.
 This was photographed with a Nikon D610 and a Nikkor 14-24mm f/2.8G ED lens at 14mm.
 A single exposure, I used a 20-second exposure at f/2.8, with an ISO of 4000.